Striking off a Company vs. Members’ Voluntary Liquidation

 You could apply to for Company strike off, or ‘wind up’ the company via a Members’ Voluntary Liquidation (MVL).

 In this article, we’re going to explore these two options and look at why striking off your company could be the easiest and most cost-effective way to close your company down.

-Dissolving the company is the simplest and most cost-effective way to close a solvent company down and is an option for companies that:
+Striking off the company is the simplest and most cost-effective way to close but is only an option for companies that:

 - Have not traded or sold any stock in the last three months;